Email

 It depends on the modulating frequency.

-21. The ILS marker identified visually by a white flashing light is the?
+48. The ILS marker identified visually by an amber flashing light is the?

 Middle marker.